Do Go On - 400 - The Millennium Dome Heist

 I love that.

-Now, before we fire up the horse name generator, how about a horse name fact shared with me
+Now, before we fire up the horse name generator, how about a horse name fact shared

-And he said, oh, you've been listening to a bit of the show lately
+out at my parents' house last weekend and he said, oh, you've been listening to a bit of the show

-And that is, do you know Tim Tams, the biscuits?
+famous horse name that inspired a name?
+And that is, do you know, Tim Tams, the Biscuits?

 Yeah.

-So I can only imagine that they were on the old school horse name generator.
+Named after a famous race horse.
+Really?
+Yeah, there you go.
+So I can only imagine that they were on

-Tim Tam is so cute for a horse.
+the old school horse name generator.
+Tim Tamm came up.
+Tim Tamm is so cute for a horse.

+Yes.
+The rest is history.
 Or even any kind of pet, I reckon, because if it's your dog,

-you could just call it Tim.
+you can just call it Tim.

 Timmy.